Last Updated on January 3, 2022

 List of Sushi to Avoid in Pregnancy

-In case you’re in a restaurant or just need a quick answer to which specific rolls or options to avoid, here are the most common ones that feature raw fish or seafood.
+In case you’re in a restaurant or just need a quick answer to which specific rolls or options to avoid, here are the most common ones that feature raw seafood or fish.

-There are so many sushi types, it’s not an exhaustive list.
+There are so many types of sushi, it’s not an exhaustive list.
 If you’re not sure, ask before ordering whether it’s raw fish or seafood.

 This list names the main ingredient.
 It’s usually followed by another word describing the preparation (illustrated above).